danleiQ/Mechanisms-of-Action-Classification/README.md

 # Mechanisms of Action Classification

-This repo is based on the Kaggle Competition- Mechanisms of Action (MoA) Prediction.
+This repo is intended to share the solutions of the Kaggle Competition- Mechanisms of Action (MoA) Prediction.
 The goal of the competition is to “classify drugs based on their biological activity”.
 This is a multi-label classification task.
 Drugs can have multiple MoA annotations which describe binary responses from different cell types in different ways.

 You can find the homepage and datasets of the competition from the following link: https://www.kaggle.com/c/lish-moa/overview